asjoyner/is-plate-valid/README.md

-It's purpose in life is to tell you if the first argument to the script is a valid North Carolina license plate.
+Its [purpose in life](https://youtu.be/X7HmltUWXgs?t=53s) is to tell you if the first argument to the script is a valid North Carolina license plate.
 It returns a bool exit status for use in scripting.

 Usage:
 ```